Log in to Gingerbread

 Negotating through a solicitor

-If mediation doesn’t work or isn’t an option, you can ask a family law solicitor to negotiate for you.
+If mediation doesn’t work or isn’t an option, you can ask a family law solicitor to negotiate on your behalf.

-The solicitor will give you advice about how to move forward – and it’s up to you to decide what you want to do.
-They might suggest meeting with your child’s other parent and their solicitor face-to-face and trying to reach an agreement around the table.
+The solicitor will provide guidance on how to proceed, but ultimately, you will decide what steps to take.
+They may suggest meeting with your child’s other parent and their solicitor in person to try to reach an agreement.

-Costs for this can add up.
-You can usually only get legal aid for family issues when there’s been domestic violence or if your case is considered exceptional for some other reason.
+The costs for this can accumulate, and legal aid for family matters is typically only available if there has been domestic violence or if your case is deemed exceptional for other reasons.

-You can find family law solicitors who take a non-confrontational and constructive approach through Resolution.
+You can find family law solicitors who take a non-confrontational, constructive approach through Resolution.

 Family arbitration

-Arbitration is similar to going to court, but a fair and impartial arbitrator makes the decision instead of a judge.
-You and the other parent can choose the arbitrator, where the hearing takes place, and what you want to focus on.
+Arbitration is similar to going to court, but instead of a judge, a neutral and impartial arbitrator makes the final decision.
+You and the other parent can choose the arbitrator, the location of the hearing, and the specific issues to focus on.

-The Institute of Family Law Arbitrators has lots more information about how arbitration works and finding an arbitrator.
+The Institute of Family Law Arbitrators provides more information about how arbitration works and how to find an arbitrator.

 Asking a family court to decide

-Going to court should be a last resort.
-It can be expensive, stressful and time-consuming – and you might not get the outcome you want.
+Going to court should be considered a last resort.
+It can be expensive, stressful, and time-consuming, and there’s no guarantee you’ll get the outcome you want.

 The court will encourage you to reach an agreement first.
-If this isn’t possible, the court might have to issue an order.
-The most common orders relating to children are:
+If that’s not possible, the court may issue an order.
+The most common court orders related to children include:

 • Parental responsibility order – gives a parent or carer the legal rights and responsibilities of a parent.
 See our page on parental responsibility for more